 Accreditation is an optional undertaking for members of the Welcoming Cities network who want to better understand where their council is positioned regarding social cohesion and economic participation across the community.
 The awards acknowledge change and give organisations and individuals the chance to celebrate the good work that is happening.

-Individuals can fill out the application form on behalf of a council, organisation or another individual.
-Alternatively, contact us if you believe an individual, organisation or council is worthy of a nomination and we will have them complete the questions.
+Individuals can fill out the application form on behalf of a council, organisation.
+Alternatively, contact us if you believe an organisation or council is worthy of a nomination and we will have them complete the questions.

 What counts as an organisation?
 Businesses or community organisations are eligible.
 These can be for-profit, or non-profit.
 Businesses that are run as part of a chain, or franchise can enter, as long the changes have been made locally.